scrawlon/CSS-Animation-Blocks/README.md

 We created a new Animation Block named _"boxBlock"_.
 To nest that block in our _"mainBlock"_, we added a _"blocks"_ array containing the new block.

 Even nested blocks can contain nested blocks.
-As a final example, we'll add a new block to animate the _"h1"_ element in our _".box"_ element, and we'll nest the new block in the _"boxBlock"_.
+Here, we'll add a new block to animate the _"h1"_ element in our _".box"_ element, and we'll nest the new block in the _"boxBlock"_.

 ```JavaScript
 import { AnimationBlock } from 'css-animation-blocks');